pfalcon/ScratchABit/README.md

 to create a .def (definition) file, to specify what memory areas are defined for the code, at which address to load binary file, etc. (Note: a .def file may be useful for .elf and similar files too.)
-The repository includes a simple x86_64 raw binary code, and the corresponding .def file:
+The repository includes a simple x86_64 raw binary code, and the corresponding [example-x86_64.def](example-x86_64.def) file (looks inside for description of available options):

     python3 ScratchABit.py example-x86_64.def